-In the early years of Giro d’Italia, the winner was decided by a point system: After each stage, the stage winner had earned one point, second finisher two points, and so on, and so-forth down to 50th, 51th and the others each awarded 51 points.
+In the early years of Giro d’Italia, the winner was decided by a point system: After each stage, the stage winner had earned one point, the second finisher two points, and so on, and so- forth down to 50th, 51th, and the others each awarded 51 points.

 - Luigi Ganna (December 1, 1883 – October 2, 1957) was an Italian professional road racing cyclist.
 The highlights of his career were his overall win in the first Giro d’Italia, held in 1909, and victory in the classic Milan – San Remo earlier that year.
 He was born in Induno Olona, near Varese, in Lombardy.

 - Carlo Galetti (26 August 1882 – 2 April 1949) was an Italian professional road racing cyclist.
-He was born at Corsico.
-The highlight of his career was his three consecutive overall wins in the 1910, 1911 and 1912 Giro d’Italias, the last of which was won as part of Team Atala along with Giovanni Micheletto and Eberardo Pavesi.
-He died at Milan in 1949.
+He was born in Corsico.
+The highlight of his career was his three consecutive overall wins in 1910, 1911, and 1912 Giri d’Italia, the last of which was won as part of Team Atala along with Giovanni Micheletto and Eberardo Pavesi.
+He died in Milan in 1949.

-- Giovanni Rossignoli (In the “Maglia Rosa” by Herbie Skyes, his name appears as Baslot Rossignoli) (3 December 1882 – 27 June 1954) was an Italian professional road bicycle racer who won 3 Giro d’Italia stages during his career.
+- Giovanni Rossignoli (In the “Maglia Rosa” by Herbie Skyes, his name appears as Baslòt Rossignoli, Baslòt was his nickname) (3 December 1882 – 27 June 1954) was an Italian professional road bicycle racer who won 3 Giro d’Italia stages during his career.

 - Giovanni Gerbi (born 20 May 1885 in Trincere, a frazione of Asti, Piedmont, died 6 May 1954 in Asti) was an Italian road racing cyclist.
 He was nicknamed the “red devil”, due to his red jersey and his “never-say-die” attitude.
 In 1905, he won the first Giro di Lombardia.
 In 1911, he finished third in the Giro d’Italia.
 He held the world “6 hours” record in 1913 with 208.161 km.
 Between 1921 and 1925, he did not race.
 He began racing again in 1926.
 Failing to get a single result, he retired from racing.